 Spring Framework provides a powerful event handling mechanism that allows components within an application context to communicate and respond to events.
 This mechanism is based on the Observer design pattern and is implemented using the ApplicationEvent class and the ApplicationListener interface.

-In this article, we will delve into the concept of bean scopes in Spring Framework.
+Understanding and Utilizing Bean Scopes in the Spring Framework In this article, we will delve into the concept of bean scopes in Spring Framework.
 Understanding and effectively utilizing bean scopes is essential for controlling the lifecycle and behavior of your beans, allowing you to enhance the flexibility and power of your Spring applications.

 Error handling and exception design are integral components of developing Spring RESTful APIs, ensuring the application’s reliability, stability, and user experience.
 These practices enable developers to effectively address unexpected scenarios, such as invalid requests, database errors, or service failures, by providing graceful error responses.